 How to Use a Tesla Powerwall Without Solar

 To use a Tesla Powerwall without solar, you’ll have to go through some unofficial methods.
 Don’t worry–it’s not illegal or anything.
-It’s just difficult to get a hold of a Powerwall, and you might not have the same resources to set it up.
+Getting a hold of a Powerwall is difficult, and you might not have the same resources to set it up.

 However, you don’t necessarily need the Tesla technicians to hook up a Powerwall to your grid.
-All you need are a few tools, a friend to help you lift, and access to your electrical wiring.
-If you know an electrician, it might be wise to get their assistance as well!
+You only need a few tools, a friend to help you lift, and access to your electrical wiring.
+If you know an electrician, getting their assistance might also be wise!

 Buy a Tesla Powerwall